How we Got More Than 250 1-Star Reviews in Less Than an Hour, Twice

 And then I saw it – more than 250 fake one-star reviews were left on our page with no comments.
 These reviews came within minutes of each other.

-What is more, all of the reviews were posted from “people” who stated to live in Brazil.
+What is more, all of the reviews were posted from “people” who started to live in Brazil.
 250 1 Star Reviews from Brazilian customers?
 Hell, no. We normally get 1 or 2 reviews on Facebook every other week.
 Our Business was deliberately attacked, as you can see those 250+ reviews with no comments on them showed up within less than an hour.
 It was perfectly clear that someone decided to target us in order to bring our high positive star rating from 4.8 stars to 2.4.
 It was sabotage.
 Cheap sabotage.

 The one can actually cost $5 – $25 depending on the website you have made your purchase.
 And we went straight from 4.8 stars to 2.4.

-Get down to work
+Get Down to Work

 We embrace feedback as it helps us to improve our service to our customers.
-So no matter whether we receive a positive or a negative review, we take our time to check the specific case in our CRM system and respond to each and everyone.
+So no matter whether we receive a positive or a negative review, we take our time to check the specific case in our CRM system and respond to each and every one.
 This can be clearly checked on our Facebook page.
 We have a very clear policy regarding customer reviews.
 We would never manipulate reviews on Facebook; we are looking for honest feedback from real customers.

 Thus, before proceeding with anything else, I have personally gone through all of the profiles that have left us this so-called review.
 None of them existed in our CRM system, none of them has ever contacted us over LiveChat or has even liked our Facebook page.
 What is more, when you check their Rating history, you would see that all of the reviews that they have ever posted consist of the 1 Star Rating for us and dozens of 5-star Ratings to companies who have only such Reviews – 5 Star Ratings with no comments.